INFANT DISABILITY A PARENTS ROLE

 IN TREATMENT AND EARLY INTERVENTION

-During some forty years of practice and working with child disability I have met and filmed case studies of a significant number of children who despite having been given little or no hope of ever lifting their heads, sitting, walking, or engaging in any kind of voluntary movement, have defied their medical prognosis and come through by virtue of their parent’s love, patience and perseverance.
+During some forty years of practice and working with child disability I have met and recorded case studies of a significant number of children who despite having been given little or no hope of ever lifting their heads, sitting, walking, or engaging in any kind of voluntary movement, have defied their medical prognosis and come through by virtue of their parent’s love, patience and perseverance.

 Most of these parents have contacted me through despair some twelve months or more following the birth of the baby when their baby’s disabilities have become painfully apparent.
 In these instances, the disabilities are made obvious by the display of stiffness or floppiness, or the combination of both, which have inhibited their child’s ability for coordinated movement and motor control.

 There is no point in waving a toy in front of a baby or a child whose limbs are too floppy or too stiff to reach out and grasp it.
-Before motivation of mind becomes effective a neural pathway for the physical enablement of this movement has to be established.
+Before motivation of mind becomes effective, a neural pathway for the physical enablement of this movement has to be established.
 Where this is lacking it can be achieved through the repetition of tiny steps.
 Reducing each milestone into a series of tiny steps, each tiny step being built upon consistent practice and repetition of the one previous, enables the neurological pathway that can give a child the ability to achieve movement.

 With both stiff and floppy baby syndromes there is much that can be accomplished in the weeks following birth before rigidity and limpness become more established and combine with weight gain to make it even more difficult for the child to achieve any of their motor milestones.